SQL Server Data Warehouse: Easy and Practical Guide

 Typical Data Warehousing Environment

 The first part of the diagram is the sources of data.
 These are databases from transactional systems.
 It can be in SQL Server or another relational database.
-It can also be from flat files like CSVs, Excel, XML, and text files.
+It can also be from flat files like CSVs, Excel, XML, and text.

-Afterwards you consolidate all the needed data from the source into a single format called the staging area.
+Afterward, you consolidate all the necessary records from the source into a single format called the staging area.
 For simplicity, you can also implement the staging area in SQL Server.

-Then, the SQL Server database with a dimensional model is the data warehouse.
+Then comes the data warehouse SQL Server with a dimensional model.
 We will discuss how to make one with an example later.

 The final part of the diagram is different data marts.
 A data mart focuses on one aspect of the business, like sales, purchasing, and more.
-We are going to make a data warehouse with one data mart about sales of insurance policies later.
+In this article, we will make a data warehouse with one data mart for insurance policy sales.

 SQL Server data warehouse needs to be modeled for efficient processing.
-The next topic will be about this.
+Next, we’ll review its components, focusing on the dimensional model and its role.

 Dimensional Model